FiwareULPGC/docs.TourGuide/doc/development-context-aware-applications/how-to-connect-to-external-context-providers.md

 http://booking.restaurants.foo.com and plays the role of a Context Provider.

-First, the Context Provider is registered as provider of occupancyLeves for Elizalde restaurant:
+First, the Context Provider is registered as provider of `occupancyLevels` for Elizalde restaurant:

     POST <cb_host>:<cb_port>/v1/registry/contextEntities/type/Restaurant/id/Elizalde/attributes/occupancyLevels
     {